Cernunnos: Cernunnos and interpretatio romana

 Altar from Reims with Cernunnos in between Apollo and Mercury.

 The process of interpretatio romana, by which the Romans identified and syncretised gods of foreign cults with gods of their own pantheon, is one which Cernunnos seems to have been peculiarly resistant to.
 He has been compared in this respect with Epona and Sucellus, other Gallo-Roman gods with distinctive iconographies, though unlike them his iconography predates the Roman conquest.
 Cernunnos is not paired with any Greco-Roman god in epigraphy, with the possible exception of the Dacia inscription.
 The iconography of Cernunnos occasionally borrows from that of Mercury, and the representation of Cernunnos on the Vendœuvres relief seems to have been influenced by depictions of Jupiter Dolichenus.
 However, even when paired with Roman deities (as on the Reims altar), Cernunnos's iconography is distinctly Celtic.
-It has been suggested that this was because there was no clear Roman equivalent to Cernunnos.
+William Van Andringa has suggested that this was because there was no clear Roman equivalent to Cernunnos.

 Cernunnos does not appear in any ancient sources under his native name.
 Some passages from ancient authors referring to Celtic gods under Greek or Roman names (per the usual interpretatio romana or graeca) have been tentatively connected with Cernunnos.
 Caesar's remark that the Gauls regarded themselves as descendants of a god he likened to Dis Pater (Roman god of the underworld) has occasioned much comment.
 Though Sucellus is the Gaulish god most commonly identified as behind Dis Pater in this passage, Cernunnos has also been considered as a candidate.
 Bober has argued that Cernunnos was a "chthonic-fertility" god, like Dis Pater, and therefore that this was a natural identification to make.
 A story about the Roman general Sertorius (reported by Plutarch, among others) describes Sertorius's attempts to take advantage of local Lusitanian religious feeling by declaring a white doe a gift of Artemis (Greek goddess of the hunt) and pretending he could use it for divination.
-The Lusitanians were Celts, and it has been suggested by David Rankin that the god behind this Lusitanian Artemis was Cernunnos.
-Rankin has also suggested that Cernunnos and Smertrios lay behind the Greek historian Timaeus's description of a cult of the Dioscuri among the oceanic Celts, though Andreas Hofeneder regards this as unprovable.
+The Lusitanians were Celts, and it has been suggested by David Rankin that the god behind this Lusitanian Artemis was Cernunnos, though the Lusitanian god Ataegina has also been proposed, and Andreas Hofeneder has emphasised the hypothetical nature of any identification.
+Rankin has also suggested that Cernunnos and Smertrios lay behind the Greek historian Timaeus's description of a cult of the Dioscuri among the oceanic Celts, though Hofeneder again regards this as unprovable.